-Figure 5-7: ACEmanager: Wi-Fi > Access Point WPA/WPA2 security options
+Figure 5-8: ACEmanager: Wi-Fi > Access Point WPA/WPA2 security options

-Field Description WPA/WPA2 Persona WPA/WPA2 Personal Wi-Fi Encryption Specify the encryption type for WPA or WPA2 authentication.
-Options are: AES (default) TKIP WPA Passphrase Specify the WPA Passphrase AP clients use to connect to the gateway.
+Field Description WPA/WPA2 Personal Wi-Fi Encryption Specify the encryption type for WPA or WPA2 authentication.
+Options are: AES (default) TKIP Note: Do not select TKIP when 802.11w support is Optional or Required.
+TKIP is a deprecated Wi-Fi security protocol and is not supported with 802.11w Protected Management Frames.
+WPA Passphrase Specify the WPA Passphrase AP clients use to connect to the gateway.
 Default: None.
 The WPA Passphrase must be 8 to 64 characters long.
 It can include: Upper and lower case letters Numbers Spaces Special characters: '-=[]\;',./~!@#\$%^&()+{} :"<>?
 Special characters used must also be supported by connected devices.
 The WPA Passphrase is case-sensitive.
 If your password is not at least 8 characters long, a warning message appears when you click Apply.
 Length must be 8 or more characters Enter a valid password, click an empty area on the page to remove the warning, and then click Apply again.